 Selling on Amazon vs. Your Own Site: Where is the Best Place to Start?

-By now, there’s a good chance you are familiar with the Amazon marketplace in some way, shape, or form.
-Due to COVID-19 and the resulting 2020 lifestyle change we are all more than familiar with, e-commerce experienced 4-6 years of growth in the span of just a few months.
-Whether you’ve started your own business selling on Amazon or you’ve simply been buying more home goods online than usual, e-commerce has most likely taken up more of your wi-fi bandwidth lately.
+By now, everyone and their mother uses the Amazon marketplace in some way, shape, or form.
+Due to COVID-19 our lifestyles changed drastically.
+If you weren’t already living on the internet, you are now.
+E-commerce saw an insane 4-6 years of growth in the span of just a few months.
+Whether you’ve started your own business selling on Amazon or you’ve simply been buying more home goods online than usual, e-commerce has most likely taken up more of your wifi bandwidth.

 For those of you still playing with the idea of starting your own online business, you face an important crossroads before you really even begin your journey.